serverless-heaven/serverless-aws-alias/README.md

 be mistaken as the stage.
 Aliases can be deployed to stages, e.g. if you work on different VCS branches in the same service, you can deploy your branch to a new alias.
-The alias deployment can contain a different set of functions (newly added ones or removed ones) and do not impact any other deployed alias.
+The alias deployment can contain a different set of functions (newly added ones or removed ones) and does not impact any other deployed alias.
 Aliases also can be used to provide a 'real' version promotion.

 As soon as the service is deployed with the plugin activated, it will create